Writing Program

 Compass Writing Guidelines for Faculty (PDF)

-Writing Proficiency Requirements
+Writing Proficiency Portfolio

 Failure to complete this requirement on time will result in registration delays in subsequent semesters and may prohibit you from taking your comprehensive examinations.